 Time is so valuable when your busy.
 My husband and I decided who is responsible for what to ensure it all gets done.
 We sat down and wrote it out on paper and stuck it on the fridge.
 Sounds a bit old school but it worked.
 Now I know he’s going to feed the dog and I not have to worry if he did or not.
 Some days when life gets in the way I’ll take a bit of his load or he will take a bit of mine.

 No matter the weather or season we do our best to just get out there.
 Even in the middle of the winter when days are dreary and short, just get out there!
 I put one in the carrier or backpack and the other in the stroller or muddy buddy rain suit and we suit up.
 If it’s all we’ve managed for the day at least we got outside.

 5. INVOLVE KIDS IN CHORES

 They will throw scratch to chickens when I get eggs and check feed.
 Remember we are doing this things because we enjoy them, we are modeling this joy to our child.
 Slow down and let them help, even if it means you sacrifice an egg or two.

 We often go and play in the barn.
 Even though they are little they can still help, while I sweep the barn and throw a bale of hay to the cows my littles throw rabbit feed for our free range rabbit that lives in the farm.
-Yes they’ve swallowed some rabbit feed but they are learning.

 6. SELF CARE